 By minimising weaving, this design solution would improve the efficiency of the freeway and the safety of drivers.
-Additional lanes would provide an acceptable level of capacity to support the existing levels of traffic as well as the additional traffic as a result of North East Link.
+Additional lanes would provide capacity to support the existing levels of traffic as well as the additional traffic as a result of North East Link.
 This collector-distributor design layout was identified as the preferred option for the reference project.
-It is shown in Figure 6-26.
+It is shown in Figure IV-22.